Flat Coated Retrievers

 Flat Coated RetrieverFlat Coated Retriever

-The catalogues of the first dog show held in Melbourne in 1864[4] lists sixteen Retrievers with no indication of coat colour or type.
-But Tyzack's Annual lists two Wavy Coated Retrievers as being imported from Britain[4].
-There is also some scant evidence that Flat Coated Retrievers were present in Australia from these early times.
+The catalogues of the first dog show held in Melbourne in 1864[3] lists sixteen Retrievers with no indication of coat colour or type.
+However, Tyzack's Annual lists two Wavy Coated Retrievers as being imported from Britain.
+These were 'Punch 11' in 1882 imported by Rev. W.J.Richardson and a bitch called 'Hal Di' which, a decade later in 1893, went to L.C.Mackinnon[4].
+In October 1914, the 'Leader Newspaper' also reported two imports which went to a Mr Hanna of Donald, a country town in Victoria.
+However, none of these left any significant progeny.

-But they did not really make their presence felt until 1974 when Faye and Robert Pargetter imported a dog and bitch from England with Dorothy Sutch importing another bitch from the same famous English Stonemead kennel.
-Dorothy bred the first litter sparking incentive to establish the Flat coated Retrievers here[5a].
-This has been followed by steady but small stream of Flat Coats from overseas keeping this breed alive in Australia.
+However, the Flat Coat did not really make its presence felt until 1974 when Faye and Robert Pargetter imported a dog and bitch from England.
+When Dorothy Sutch imported another bitch from the same famous English Stonemead kennel, a litter was born that sparked incentive to establish the Flat coated Retriever here[5a].
+This has been followed by a steady but small stream of Flat Coats from overseas which have kept the Flat Coat alive in Australia.

 Comparison between the Golden, Flat Coat and Curly Coated Retrievers